nmstreethran/duolingo/README.md

 # Duolingo

-My [Duolingo](https://www.duolingo.com/) vocabulary list, extracted using a Python script into JSON and CSV.
+My [Duolingo](https://www.duolingo.com/) vocabulary with English translations, extracted using a Python script into JSON and CSV formats.
 Updated every week or so.

 I am currently learning Norwegian (Bokmål).
-I sometimes try the German and Irish Gaelic courses too.
+I sometimes try the German and Irish Gaelic courses too, and will start learning Latin once it's released.

+Duolingo has a [built-in feature to display learned words](https://www.duolingo.com/words).
+However, this is only available for a number of languages (in my case, only for German).
+It also does not display the translations within the learned words table.
+This Python script resolves these issues by producing CSV files of the vocabulary with English translations.

 ## Required Python packages